Governors of the Australian states: Backgrounds of governors

-In 1976 South Australia appointed Sir Douglas Nicholls as the first (and, to date, the only) Aboriginal governor of an Australian state.
+In 1976, South Australia appointed Sir Douglas Nicholls as the first (and, to date, the only) Aboriginal governor of an Australian state.
 Governors of non-Anglo-Australian background have been appointed in recent years.
 These include Ken Michael (Greek; Western Australia), Sir James Gobbo (Italian; Victoria), David de Kretser (Sri Lankan/Ceylonese; Victoria), Dame Marie Bashir (Lebanese; New South Wales), Alex Chernov (Russian: Victoria), and Hieu Van Le (Vietnamese; South Australia).
 Sir Matthew Nathan, Governor of Queensland from 1920 to 1925, was Australia's only Jewish governor until the appointment of Linda Dessau as Governor of Victoria in 2015.

 South Australia was also the first state to appoint a woman as governor, when Dame Roma Mitchell took office in 1991.
-With the appointment of Jeannette Young on 1 November 2021, Queensland will have had four female governors, more than any other state.
-Queensland is also the first state to have had two female governors in succession (Penelope Wensley succeeded Quentin Bryce), followed by Tasmania in 2021.
-New South Wales and South Australia have had two female governors, with the third one (Frances Adamson) sworn in on 7 October 2021 for the latter one.
-Victoria and Western Australia have had one each.
-The Northern Territory, the only mainland territory to have an administrator, has had two female administrators (Sally Thomas and the incumbent, Vicki O'Halloran).
+With the appointment of Jeannette Young on 1 November 2021, Queensland currently has four female governors, more than any other state.
+Queensland is also the first state to have had two female governors in succession (Penelope Wensley succeeded Quentin Bryce), followed by Tasmania (Kate Warner in 2014 and Barbara Baker in 2021) and then Victoria in 2023.
+South Australia now has three female governors following the appointment of Frances Adamson who was sworn in on 7 October 2021.
+With the appointment of Margaret Gardner who was sworn in on 9 August 2023; New South Wales, Tasmania and Victoria will have had two each whilst Western Australia has only one so far.
+The Northern Territory, the only mainland territory to have an administrator, has had two female administrators (Sally Thomas and Vicki O'Halloran).
+Since 2021, every state Governor apart from that of Western Australia has been a woman.

 John Landy, a former governor of Victoria, and Marjorie Jackson-Nelson, a former governor of South Australia, are former Australian Olympic medallists.

 Contemporary changes and prospects

 The Northern Territory received self-government on 1 July 1978 under its own administrator appointed by the governor-general.
 The Commonwealth prime minister, not the Chief Minister of the Northern Territory, advises the governor-general on the appointment of the administrator.

-Recent proposals for an Australian Republic have indirectly involved the office of state governor.
 In the lead up to the 1999 republican referendum, state governments were required to consider state links to the Crown and thus the validity of appointing the governor through the Queen.
 At a constitutional convention in Gladstone, Queensland, the states indicated that, if the referendum was successful, governors should be appointed by the parliament, although agreement on the exact method of appointment was not reached.
 As the referendum failed, no state altered the appointment method.